Thomas Lennon Pro

-Lennon’s work in documentary film has earned him an Academy Award and three Academy nominations.
-But more often his good fortune has come in twos: two national Emmys, two duPont-Columbia and George Foster Peabody awards, and two films that premiered at Sundance.
+Lennon’s work in documentary film has earned him an Academy Award and four Academy nominations.
+But more often his good fortune has come in pairs: two national Emmys, two duPont-Columbia awards, two George Foster Peabody awards, and two films that premiered at Sundance.

-More than ten million viewers – double the PBS prime-time average – tuned in to the 1998 premiere of Lennon’s The Irish in America: Long Journey Home.
+More than ten million viewers -- double the PBS prime-time average -- tuned in to the 1998 premiere of Lennon’s The Irish in America: Long Journey Home.
 “The filmmaker is a consummate storyteller,” wrote The Boston Globe; the work “looks and sounds like a labor of love,” said The New York Times.
-Rated among the year’s ten best by TV Guide, the series earned, again, four Emmy nominations, and its companion CD won the Grammy for best folk album of the year.
+Rated among the year’s ten best by TV Guide, the series garnered, again, four Emmy nominations, and its companion CD won the Grammy for best folk album of the year.

 Lennon’s The Battle over Citizen Kane (1996) was featured at the Sundance and Berlin film festivals among many others – “a two-hour tornado of a documentary,” according to Time Magazine.
 After the film’s nomination for an Oscar, Ridley Scott’s production company adapted it as an HBO dramatic film, starring John Malkovich and Liev Schreiber.
 Lennon also directed numerous films for the major contemporary and historical strands on public television, Frontline and The American Experience.

 Lennon learned his craft working in the Close-up Division of ABC News, with assignments in the Soviet Union, South America and the Middle East.
 Despite a lifetime of earnest achievement, Thomas Lennon is still occasionally confused with the comic actor and writer with the same name --famous for his spandex hot-pants -- and twice has had to send back large royalty checks.